 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your heating and air conditioning system.
-The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may offer better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
+The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-Consider it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from entering your Calgary home.
-That's definitely the “best” air filtration, but would also be the least comfortable way to go.
+Consider it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from coming inside your Calgary home.
+That's definitely the “best” air filtration, but would also be a terrible way to live.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your A1 Chesney Service Experts service advisor to ensure your system has the capability of moving the suitable amount of air through higher efficiency filters.
+A higher MERV filter should be used subject to the advice of your A1 Chesney Service Experts service advisor to confirm your system has the capability of moving the suitable volume of air through higher efficiency filters.
 You normally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family has allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

 Filtration has changed considerably over the past ten years.
-In the beginning, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
+Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
-Calgary area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
+Calgary area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!